Book 12

 A) Answer these questions:

-6. What did he have to do to get into the prison again?
+- What did the prisoner have to do when he arrived at the prison gate?

 B) Which words in the story mean the opposite of: